ammdias/finctrl/MANUAL.md

     Currency: Euro
     Balance (current): 0.00 (---)

-The *current balance* is the balance of the present date that may be different from the account balance if there are future transactions already entered (e.g. when you know some amount will be withdrawn from an account at a specific date on the future, you may enter that before the transaction actually happens).
+The *current balance* is the balance at the present date that may be different from the account balance if there are future transactions already entered (e.g. when you know some amount will be withdrawn from an account at a specific date on the future, you may enter that before the transaction actually happens).